-On June 24, North Carolina Governor Roy Cooper and Health and Human Services Secretary Dr. Mandy Cohen extended the North Carolina Safer at Home Phase 2 order through July 17.
-The initial Phase 2 order was set to expire on June 26.
+On June 24, North Carolina Governor Roy Cooper and Health and Human Services Secretary Dr. Mandy Cohen extended the North Carolina Safer at Home Phase 2 order through Aug.
+7.

 Face Covering Guidelines